Students preparing to apply

 If I indicated that I didn't want my test scores considered, how will I be placed into English and math courses?

-If you’re a new, first-year student who didn't submit ACT or SAT scores as part of your admissions application, we’ll need to figure out your placement before you can schedule courses at orientation.
-We’ll do this through placement testing.
-The exception: We may be able to waive placement testing if you're bringing in applicable:
+If you’re a new, first-year student who didn't submit ACT or SAT scores as part of your admissions application, you won't be able to submit scores for placement purposes.
+Instead, there are three options for assessing your placement for English and math:

 I am a recruited student-athlete.
 Do I need to submit a test score?